 - Make the spice mixture.
 In a small bowl, combine allspice, cinnamon, coriander, black pepper, cardamom and nutmeg.
 Mix well.

 - Prepare and cook the chicken.
 Pat chicken pieces dry and place them on a lightly oiled sheet pan (or roasting pan).
 Drizzle generously with extra virgin olive oil, season with kosher salt on both sides.
-Add 1 tsp sumac and 1 ½ tsp of the spice mixture.
+Add 1 teaspoon sumac and 1 ½ teaspoon of the spice mixture.
 Give the chicken a good rub with your hands, making sure to get the spices underneath the skin.
 Arrange the chicken pieces skin side up and place on the middle rack of your heated oven.
 Roast for about 1 hour or until fully cooked (internal temperature should register 165 degrees F.)

 - Check on the chicken, and if ready, remove from the oven.
 Pour any roasting pan juices into the caramelized onions.
 Cover chicken loosely with aluminum foil for about 15 minutes, while you assemble the flatbreads.